pcafrica/advanced_programming_2025-2026/exercises/01/01-intro_unix.md

 # Exercise 3: creating a backup script.
 Instructions

-1. Create a new Bash script file named `backup.sh`.
+1. Create a new shell script file named `backup.sh`.
-2. Inside the script, use basic Bash commands to implement the following steps:
+2. Inside the script, use basic shell commands to implement the following steps:
    1. Prompt the user to enter the directory they want to back up.
    2. Create a timestamped backup folder (e.g., `backup_<timestamp>`) inside a specified backup directory (you can define this directory at the beginning of your script).
    3. Copy all files and directories from the user-specified directory to the backup folder.